LudovicaLV/LudovicaLV.github.io/5Faster/index.md

-Model description: in this model the rate of movement of messages M_0 is equal to 5.0, while all the other messages move with rate 1.0.
+Model description: in this model the rate of movement of messages M_0 is equal to 5.0, while all the other messages move with rate 1.0.  <br />

 #Space: TwoD(10,10) <br />